greytheferal/Mapty-By-Mihai/README.md

 Take a look this project with the features down below.

+## Summary - this project will help you monitor your workout and provide additional data such as the date and the weather at that time

 ## What I did in this project

 - **Rebuild** project with **MVC pattern** and **Scss**